'It can happen to you': California resident lost his fingers due to COVID-19

-The man, who spent two months at a Burbank hospital receiving treatment for COVID-19, shared his story as a warning to others to take the virus seriously after suffering serious complications, including amputation of most of his fingers.
+The man, who spent two months in a Burbank hospital undergoing treatment for COVID-19, shared his story as a warning to others to take the virus seriously after he suffered serious complications, including amputation of most of his fingers.

 Gregg Garfield and a dozen of his friends contracted the novel coronavirus during a ski trip to Italy in February, before the pandemic spread widely in the United States.

 Garfield's case turned out to be the worst of his group, and he was admitted to Providence St. Joseph Medical Center, becoming the first COVID-19 patient there.
 Within 48 hours of his admission to the hospital, Garfield's condition worsened significantly and he was placed on a ventilator.

 The doctors gave him a 1% chance of survival.

 “Medically speaking, I shouldn't be here,” Garfield said.

 He noted the long list of complications he suffered from a respiratory illness: "from methicillin-resistant Staphylococcus aureus, sepsis, renal failure, liver failure, pulmonary embolism, ruptured lungs, all at once."

 Garfield spent a total of 64 days in the hospital, including 31 days on a ventilator.
 According to Dr. Daniel Dea, the mortality rate of patients with COVID-19 placed on mechanical ventilation is at least 70%.

 But Garfield survived and was discharged from the hospital.
 On May 8, the day Garfield returned home, Deah said his near-complete recovery was "amazing."